Last Updated 25/09/2022.

 I won’t list all the things to do in Port Douglas here, you can take a look at our content for that separately.
 You can do most of these things whether you choose to stay in Port Douglas or Cairns.

-The Wildlife Habitat in Port Douglas is currently building a new crocodile exhibit, when that opens we’ll be first in line!
+The Wildlife Habitat in Port Douglas is currently building a new crocodile exhibit, (its now open) when that opens we’ll be first in line!
 They’re planning something similar to the crocodile tank in Darwin, which we visited while touring some of the best places in the Northern Territory.
 We’re super excited that this is coming to Port Douglas!
 You can take a crocodile spotting tour from Port Douglas marina, or from Daintree village.

 You can visit the Outer Reef from Port Douglas and it’s closer to Port than from Cairns.
 The Outer Reef is spectacular but, if you have time, I would also suggest seeing the fringing reef on Low Isles.
 Low Isles are just off the coast of Port Douglas and you can take a half-day snorkelling trip there. and visit the sandy island.
 It’s interesting to compare the outer reef and the reef at Low Isles, both are good, in different ways.
 We have a full post on visiting the Great Barrier Reef (and Low Isles) from Port Douglas.
 Low Isles also offers glass-bottom boat tours.
 It’s a great place to see young sharks.